oliver006/redis_exporter/README.md

 If running [Redis Sentinel](https://redis.io/topics/sentinel), it may be desirable to view the metrics of the various cluster members simultaneously.
 For this reason the dashboard's drop down is of the multi-value type, allowing for the selection of multiple Redis.
 Please note that there is a  caveat; the single stat panels up top namely `uptime`, `total memory use` and `clients` do not function upon viewing multiple Redis.

+## Using the mixin
+There is a set of sample rules, alerts and dashboards available in [redis-mixin](redis-mixin/)

 ## Development

 The tests require a variety of real Redis instances to not only verify correctness of the exporter but also